tly1980/ini_e/README.md

 2. add `new_item=NEW` to `[sec]`
 3. update `a2` in `[sec2]` to `haha`

-All those can be fullfilled in one command:
+All those can be done within one command:

 ```ini_e.py a.ini b.ini --del sec.a --set sec.new_item=NEW sec2.a2=haha```